ibexa/documentation-developer/docs/tutorials/enterprise_beginner/2_prepare_the_landing_page.md

 ### Change Home Page layout

 Now you can change the Home Page to use the new layout.
-In Page mod start editing Home, open the options menu and select **Switch layout**.
+In Page mode edit Home, open the options menu and select **Switch layout**.
 Choose the new layout called "Main section with sidebar on the right".
 The empty zones you defined in the template will be visible in the editor.